dhrubo55/personal-blog/content/posts/day-52-implementing-a-basic-bloom-filter-using-java-bitset-api.md

 4. You can keep a bloom filter based on the IP address of the visitors to your website to check if a user to your website is a ‘returning user’ or a ‘new user’.
 Some false positive value for ‘returning user’ won’t hurt you, right?
 5. You can also make a Spell-checker by using bloom filter to track the dictionary words.
 6. Want to know how Medium used bloom filter to decide if a user already read post?
 Read this mind-blowing, freaking awesome article about it.

+in this wikipedia [link](https://en.wikipedia.org/wiki/Bloom_filter#Examples) there are muliple other usage of bloom filter